christophernhill/wspeedi-sigularity/building_the_container/README.md

   end
 ```

-The file `Vagrantfile` also needs editing to allocate a larger virtual disk to the virtual
+In addition, file `Vagrantfile` also needs editing to allocate a larger virtual disk to the virtual
 machine.
 Thist change involves inserting the line
 ```
 config.disksize.size = '500GB'
 ```
 directly after an existing line, that reads `  config.vm.box = "centos/7"`.

-In some cases one other change
+Finally, in some cases, one other change
 may be needed.
 The default `Vagrantfile` has a commented out line that reads
 ```
 #   config.vm.network "private_network", ip: "192.168.33.10"